MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 There are two interesting aspects to this configuration:

 * It's efficient and can be used with a potentially large number of reference images
-* The digital imagery is anchored to the image, even if that image moves in the real world (e.g., if the cover of a book is recognized, it will track the book as it is pulled off the shelf, laid down, etc.).
+* The digital imagery is anchored to the image, even if that image moves in the real world (for example, if the cover of a book is recognized, it will track the book as it is pulled off the shelf, laid down, etc.).

 The `ARObjectScanningConfiguration` was discussed [previously](#recognizing-reference-objects) and is a developer-centric configuration for scanning 3D objects.
 It is highly processor and battery intensive and should not be used in end-user applications.
-The sample [Scanning and Detecting 3D Objects](https://github.com/xamarin/ios-samples/tree/master/ios12/ScanningAndDetecting3DObjects) demonstrates the use of this configuration.
+The sample [Scanning and Detecting 3D Objects](https://developer.xamarin.com/samples/monotouch/ios12/ScanningAndDetecting3DObjects/) demonstrates the use of this configuration.

 The final tracking configuration, `ARWorldTrackingConfiguration` , is the workhorse of most mixed-reality experiences.
 This configuration uses "visual inertial odometry" to relate real-world "feature points" to digital imagery.
 Digital geometry or sprites are anchored relative to real-world horizontal and vertical planes or relative to detected `ARReferenceObject` instances.
 In this configuration, the world origin is the camera's original position in space with the Z-axis aligned to gravity, and digital objects "stay in place" relative to objects in the real world.